medialab/xan/docs/cmd/slice.md

 sliced.
 Without an index, all rows up to the first row in the slice must be parsed.

+Finally, this command is also able to find the first record to slice in constant time using the -B, --byte-offset if you know its byte offset in the file.
+This only works with seekable inputs, e.g. files but no stdin or gzipped files.

 Usage:
     xan slice [options] [<input>]

 slice options:
     -s, --start <n>        The index of the record to slice from.
     -e, --end <n>          The index of the record to slice to.
     -l, --len <n>          The length of the slice (can be used instead of --end).
     -i, --index <i>        Slice a single record (shortcut for -s N -l 1).
                            You can also provide multiples indices separated by commas, e.g. "1,4,67,89".
 Note that selected records will be emitted in file order.
+    -B, --byte-offset <b>  Byte offset to seek to in the sliced file.
+This can be useful to access a particular slice of records in constant time, without needing to read preceding bytes.
+                           This requires the input to be seekable (stdin or gzipped files are not supported, for instance).

 Common options:
     -h, --help             Display this message